tearflake/tree-care/README.md

 # DataTree

 DataTree is a parser-driven system that converts a text data into visual trees.
 This project started as my personal family tree making application.
-Along the way, it turned into a minimalistic universal tree visualizer, supporting rich nodes with multi-line key-value pairs, making it suitable for making family trees, organizational charts, taxonomies, and hierarchies using a simple S-expression based format.
+Along the way, it turned into a minimalistic universal tree visualizer, supporting rich nodes with multi-line key-value pairs, making it suitable for creating family trees, organizational charts, taxonomies, and hierarchies using a simple S-expression based format.

 ## use instructions